 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.

 Have Earnings And Dividends Been Growing?

 Businesses with shrinking earnings are tricky from a dividend perspective.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 Allied Farmers's earnings per share have fallen at approximately 6.5% a year over the previous five years.
 When earnings per share fall, the maximum amount of dividends that can be paid also falls.

 We'd also point out that Allied Farmers issued a meaningful number of new shares in the past year.
-Regularly issuing new shares can be detrimental - it's hard to grow dividends per share when new shares are regularly being created.
+Trying to grow the dividend while issuing large amounts of new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 Allied Farmers's dividend payments are effectively flat on where they were two years ago.
 When earnings are declining yet the dividends are flat, typically the company is either paying out a higher portion of its earnings, or paying out of cash or debt on the balance sheet, neither of which is ideal.

 Should investors buy Allied Farmers for the upcoming dividend?
 Allied Farmers has comfortably low cash and profit payout ratios, which may mean the dividend is sustainable even in the face of a sharp decline in earnings per share.
 Still, we consider declining earnings to be a warning sign.
 Overall, it's not a bad combination, but we feel that there are likely more attractive dividend prospects out there.